max-talanov/1/computational emotional thinking course/realistic_nns.md

 ##[NCS](http://www.cse.unr.edu/brain/ncs)

+Our current NeoCortical Simulator (NCS) was developed in the Brain Computation Laboratory (University of Nevada, Reno) and shares similar approaches with well-known other simulators (e.g. GENESIS, NEURON), yet has its unique capabilities.
+NCS models integrate-and-fire neurons with conductance-based synapses.
+NCS not only supports simulations for larger models, but also is the first simulator to support real-time neurorobotics applications.

 ###Main features
 NCS5 models integrate-and-fire neurons with conductance-based synapses using two clusters: four SUN 4600 machines (16-processors each) connected via Infiniband with 192 GB RAM per machine, 24 Terabytes of disk storage; and 208 Opteron cores, 416 GB RAM, and more than a Terabyte of disk storage.